vedph/cadmus-itinera-rdf/named-mappings.md

 `event_assertion` matches `assertion`.
 It emits an assertion node with a number of triples for it and its optional references.

+A variant of this mapping used for works is `work_assertion`, which is equal to `event_assertion` except that it uses a metadatum named `event` for the event (rather than a node).

 ## Chronotopes

 `event_chronotopes` matches `chronotopes`.
 For each chronotope, it matches `place` and `date`; both these create a node (for place and timespan) and some triples for them.